horizon3d/threads/README.md

-thd->active();                 // start the thread and handle the task assigned ... thd->join();                   // task handle over, you need to join the thread to return resource to os
-                               // if you never detached the thread, never call join yourself ...                            // user should never care the leak of thread object, thread mgr will do it
+thd->active();                 // start the thread and handle the task assigned ... thd->join();                   // task handle over, you need to join the thread to return resource to os ...                            // user should never care the leak of thread object, thread mgr will do it
 ```